julienchastang/Unidata-Dockerfiles/ams2016/README/README.txt

   [instructions]
   https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-docker-machine/

-  [here]
+  [the size of the VM]
   https://azure.microsoft.com/en-us/documentation/articles/virtual-machines-size-specs/

 3.3 Configure Unix Shell to Interact with New Azure VM.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  Execute the following command `eval' in your local computer shell
+  Execute the following `eval' command on your local computer shell
   environment to ensure that `docker' commands will be run with the
   newly created Docker host.